SUSE Linux Enterprise

 SUSE Linux Enterprise (SLE) is a Linux-based operating system developed by SUSE.
 It is available in two editions, suffixed with Server (SLES) for servers and mainframes, and Desktop (SLED) for workstations and desktop computers.

-Its major versions are released at an interval of three–four years, while minor versions (called "Service Packs") are released about every 12 months.
+Its major versions are released at an interval of three–four years, while minor versions (called "Service Packs" until SLE 15 or "Minor Release" starting with SLE 16) are released about every 12 months.
 SUSE Linux Enterprise products receive more intense testing than the upstream openSUSE community product, with the intention that only mature, stable versions of the included components will make it through to the released enterprise product.
 It is developed from a common code base with other SUSE Linux Enterprise products.

 IBM's Watson was built on IBM's POWER7 systems using SLES.
-Hewlett Packard Enterprise's Frontier, world's first and fastest exascale supercomputer runs on SUSE's SLES 15 (HPE Cray OS).
+Hewlett Packard Enterprise's Frontier, world's first exascale supercomputer runs on SUSE's SLES 15 (HPE Cray OS).